Performance, nature, respect

 • at the nutritional level, we must ensure that the diet is well balanced, especially regarding the variations caused by the long grazing periods (copper, magnesium ...);

-• at the grazing level: rotational grazing and the restricted access to water meadows contributes to limit the levels of infestation;
+• at the grazing level: rotational grazing and restricted access to water meadows contribute to limiting the levels of infestation;

 If you want to tailor your strategies regarding parasite risk management by stimulating the natural defenses of your animals, our experts are here to help you; please do not hesitate to consult them!